morgangraphics/ansible-role-nvm/README.md

 Installs NVM & Node.js on Debian/Ubuntu, RHEL/CentOS systems, and others *nix systems

-Ansible weirdness with SSH and (non)interactive shells makes working with NVM and Ansible a bit problematic.
+Ansible weirdness with SSH and login/interactive shells makes working with NVM and Ansible a bit problematic.
 This [stack overflow](https://stackoverflow.com/questions/22256884/not-possible-to-source-bashrc-with-ansible) post explains some of the things other people have done to get around this particular issue.

-This role is opinionated, in-so-far, as it only manages NVM, the things NVM uses/alters and not much else e.g. user permissions or installing packages to build Node.js on Alpine Linux.
-This role was built with the intent of leaving a small footprint while still fully allowing the flexibility for automated installs/updates (Ansible) and per user(s) management as needed.
+This role only manages installation of NVM, the things NVM uses/alters.
+This role was built with the intent of leaving a small footprint while still allowing the full flexibility of automated installs/updates (via Ansible) and per user(s) management as needed.

 ## Where other roles fall short
 Other Ansible roles that install NVM and/or Node.js fall short in a few areas.